-- VI.J.1.
-In-house call must occur no more frequently than every third night, averaged over a four-week period. - VI.J.2.
+- VI.L.1.
+In-house call must occur no more frequently than every third night, averaged over a four-week period. - VI.L.2.
 Continuous on-site duty, including in-house call, must not exceed 24 consecutive hours.
-Residents may remain on duty for up to six additional hours to participate in didactic activities, transfer care of patients, conduct outpatient clinics, and maintain continuity of medical and surgical care. - VI.J.3.
-No new patients may be accepted after 24 hours of continuous duty. - VI.J.4.
-At-home call (or pager call) - VI.J.4.a) The frequency of at-home call is not subject to the every-third-night, or 24+6 limitation. - VI.J.4.b) At-home call must not be so frequent as to preclude rest and reasonable personal time for each resident. - VI.J.4.c) Residents taking at-home call must be provided with one day in seven completely free from all educational and clinical responsibilities, averaged over a four-week period.
+Residents may remain on duty for up to six additional hours to participate in didactic activities, transfer care of patients, conduct outpatient clinics, and maintain continuity of medical and surgical care. - VI.L.3.
+No new patients may be accepted after 24 hours of continuous duty. - VI.L.4.
+At-home call (or pager call) - VI.L.4.b) The frequency of at-home call is not subject to the every-third-night, or 24+6 limitation. - VI.L.4.c) At-home call must not be so frequent as to preclude rest and reasonable personal time for each resident. - VI.L.4.d) Residents taking at-home call must be provided with one day in seven completely free from all educational and clinical responsibilities, averaged over a four-week period. - VI.L.4.e) When residents are called into the hospital from home, the hours residents spend in-house must be counted toward the 80-hour limit.

-VI.J.4.d)

-When residents are called into the hospital from home, the hours residents spend in-house must be counted toward the 80-hour limit.